-Despite their simplicity and their lack of theoretical guarantees, population-based methods enjoy broad applicability and strong empirical performances.
+Despite the lack of theoretical guarantees, population-based methods enjoy broad applicability and strong empirical performances.
 In addition, this class of methods is designed to readily scale to parallel and distributed compute systems.
 Although traditional EA and PSO implementation assume synchronicity, one may easily derive asynchronous versions of many algorithms.
-For instance in PSO one may replace the global best $\lambda^*$ with the best known solution to individual $j$.
-However, population-based algorithms require a considerable amount of customization due to the presence of several method parameters, task-specific heuristics and design choices, e.g.\ to define meaningful mutation or perturbation strategies, undermining their accessibility and applicability to novel algorithms and problems.
+For instance in PSO, one may replace the global best configuration $\lambda^*$ with the best known solution to each individual $j$.
+However, population-based algorithms require a considerable amount of customization due to the presence of several method parameters, task-specific heuristics and design choices.
+For instance, it might be challenging to define meaningful mutation or perturbation strategies, or implement effective niching.
+These considerations may undermine the applicability of these methods to novel learning algorithms and HPO problems, and may preclude accessibility to non-expert users.
 Besides, they typically require a considerable computational power, benefiting usually from large population sizes.

-Finally, we note that one may consider successive halving and related methods, which we covered in Chapter~\ref{ch:multi_fidelity}, as also falling in the category of population-based methods.
-However, the foundations of those methods are linked to the bandit problem and to hedging strategies \citep{li2017hyperband}, rather than taking inspiration from evolutionary principles.

-\chapter{Gradient-based Optimization}
+\chapter{Gradient-Based Optimization}